 Guidance to help you once you receive your resident parking permit.

-Subject to eligibility, one resident parking permit is required per vehicle to be parked within a Community Parking Zone (CPZ).
+Subject to eligibility, one resident parking permit is required per vehicle to be parked within a Controlled Parking Zone (CPZ).

 When you receive your new permit you will need to ensure it is displayed correctly.
 Failure to do so could result in the issue of a Penalty Charge Notice (PCN).

 Each new permit will be issued with a protective cover.
 This should be affixed to the inside of your windscreen on the passenger side.
 The permit must always be displayed so that the details are clearly visible.

 Before using your new permit ensure you have checked where you can park.

 Parking time period

 Not all zones operate during the same times.
 We advise you to check the operation times of the zone/s you wish to park in.

 If you apply online for a new resident parking permit you will automatically be given a temporary parking dispensation for up to 21 days while you wait for your permit to be delivered.

 The temporary permit will be applied electronically to your vehicle, and will begin from 11am on the first working day, following the submission of your application.
 You not need to display anything in your vehicle until your receive your permit.